 - The Telegram building at Melinda St and Bay St was demolished in the mid-1960s to make way for Commerce Court West.
-Its construction eliminated the west half of Melinda St and it no longer intersects with Bay St. What’s left of two of Toronto’s oldest street, Melinda and Jordan, are hardly noticable today.
+Its construction eliminated the west half of Melinda St, and it no longer intersects with Bay St. What’s left of two of Toronto’s oldest streets, Melinda and Jordan, are hardly noticeable today.
 They were named after Jordan Post and his wife, Melinda.
 In 1802, Mr Post arrived from Connecticut.
-The town of York’s first watch and clockmaker, Mr Post also did well in real estate, purchasing land on King St W, between Yonge St and Bay St.
+The town of York’s first watch and clockmaker, Mr Post, also did well in real estate, purchasing land on King St W, between Yonge St and Bay St.

 - The Telegram printed Tely Fun Cheques in the newspaper.
 Kids saved the “cheques” and cashed them in for rides on the CNE midway.

-- York University holds many of the photos and negatives that were taken by the Telegram’s photographers.
+- York University holds many photos and negatives that the Telegram’s photographers took.

-- One of the last remaining signs of The Telegram, which is pictured below, is located in the Long Branch neighbourhood.
-It’s on the Thomas Variety & Confectionery store located at 3581 Lake Shore Blvd W, near Long Branch Ave.
+- One of the last remaining signs of The Telegram, pictured below, is located in the Long Branch neighbourhood.
+It’s on the Thomas Variety & Confectionery store at 3581 Lake Shore Blvd W, near Long Branch Ave.

-- In 2017, 440 Front St W, the last home of the Toronto Telegram and later The Globe and Mail, was demolished for The Well – a mixed-use residental, retail and commercial area.
+- In 2017, 440 Front St W, the last home of the Toronto Telegram and later The Globe and Mail, was demolished for The Well – a mixed-use residential, retail and commercial area.